edvardchen/batch-dispatch/README.md

 # batch-dispatch

-A small library for async batching process
+A small toolkit to allow batch-processing scattering async calls.
+Inspired by GraphQL's DataLoader

 ## Install